Gallager carbine

 In 1870, Schuyler, Hartley and Graham of New York City purchased from the Government 2,500 of the Gallagers chambered for the Spencer cartridge at a cost of $12.25 each and shipped them to France for the Franco-Prussian War.

 The Gallager carbines, after the warfare in the 19th century, were modified in various variants for private use by shooters, due to their solid workmanship.

 They can now be found on the collector market in the US and Europe in various calibers.

 Gallager carbine replica

 Erma Werke in Germany manufactured a Gallager carbine replica in .54 caliber with barrels sourced from Lothar Walter.
-Contrary to popular believe, the barrels where not repurposed WW2 German machine gun barrels.
+Contrary to popular belief, the barrels were not repurposed WW2 German machine gun barrels.
 Various vendors still offer new turned brass cartridges cases (40 grain black powder) and the fitting .541 cal (334 grain) heeled bullets for the Erma Gallager.